marcoheinisch/oc-process-discovery/README.md

 ### Filtering datasets (Kacper)
 On the same [data management page](dms) you can find a Filtering segment that presents you with an opportunity to refine your data based on the preliminary analysis results.
 That way, you can observe how your process models change in relation to minor modifications in the underlying data and draw conclusions accordingly.
 Our UI offers some tools and options that will make your work more productive and comprehensive:
 #### Filter on Event Attributes
-1. Choose the event attribute that you want to filter by, say "ocel:activity"
+1. Choose the event attribute that you want to filter by, say, "ocel:activity"
 2. Pick a list of values for that attribute from the dropdown that appeared after that.
 3. Positive/Negative - here you have to decide whether you want to leave the values chosen in the data (Positive) or their complement (Negative)